tungsten106/webcamHR/README.md

 The component selection is using machine learning.
 5 features are extracted by PCA.
 The first 3 are in frequency domain: the amplitude, frequency and ratio($\omega=\frac{max \lvert {y(t)} \rvert^2}{E[\lvert {y(t)} \rvert^2]}$, $y(t)$ is the frequency) of the highest peak.
 The later 2 are in time domain: the mean and standard deviation of time differences between peaks.

 By comparing different classification models, Ghanadian et al. found that KNN, Random Forest and K-star presents the best estimation.
 The author chose combination of later 2 model to improve the accuracy.
-Input of the model is 5 features of signals, and the output are evaluation of estimation of each componentsthat whether it gave a correct result(Y/N).
+Input of the model is 5 features of signals, and the output are evaluation of estimation of each components that whether it gave a correct result(Y/N).
 The HR estimation will take average if there are more than one YES in output, and so if all output are NO. Finally, to reduce the linear shift between estimation and the correct value, Ghanadian et al. used linear regression as the last step of estimation.

 The result show that ratio of component in the final output are 13.11%,30.58%,56.31%.
 Its accuracy was improved from previous experiment (Poh&Monkaresi), and LR reduced the standard deviation.